2021 rank: 43

-Like Hampden—its northern neighbor—Hampden South lures individuals who work in the nearby Denver Tech Center with sub-$400,000 home prices and foothills views.
+Hampden South took a little break from this list—its last appearance was in 2019—but strong real estate growth (close to a 29 percent rise in sale prices year-over-year), a solid safety ranking, and two well-regarded elementary schools brought it back.
+Like Hampden—its 54th-ranked northern neighbor—Hampden South lures individuals who work in the nearby Denver Tech Center with sub-$470,000 home prices and foothills views.
 But the range of housing, from 1980s-era two-story homes to high-rise condo buildings and townhouses, as well as the nearby Belleview Station light rail stop mean you’ll have neighbors of all ages.
-It’s not all about work, though: The neighborhood has some appetizing eateries, two movie theaters (Regal Cinemas Continental 10 & RPX and Elvis Cinemas Tiffany Plaza), and plenty of green spaces.
+Of course, it’s not all about work: The neighborhood has some appetizing eateries, two movie theaters (Regal Continental & RPX and Elvis Cinemas – Tiffany Plaza), and plenty of green spaces.

 Eat & Drink

 It’s a Denver rite of passage: patiently waiting for a seat so you can gobble up Snooze’s pancakes.
 (Trust us, it’s worth it.)
 Midday, enjoy Mediterranean-inspired dishes at Citron Bistro.
 In the evenings, Shanahan’s Steakhouse—owned by former Denver Broncos head coach Mike Shanahan—serves all the classics you’d expect, or opt for Irish pub fare at Darcy’s Bistro & Pub.